 Always mount the network mount point on /a, the directory /mnt is used by the restore script.
+If the network mount point is not found the cmsadm restore will fail.

 Verify the contents of the network server mount point are displayed.